 Being stopped or questioned by a law enforcement officer can be confusing and stressful for any person.
 Though, it is especially so for immigrants and their family members.
 As such, it is critically important that all immigrants know their legal rights and responsibilities when it comes to dealing with state and local police officers as well as immigration officers.

-If you have been arrested or detained, and your immigration status is in question, you need to contact an experienced Los Angeles immigration lawyer immediately.
+If you have been arrested or detained, and your immigration status is in question, you need to contact an experienced immigration lawyer in Los Angeles immediately.

 Do You Know Your Rights?